tHarvey303/synthesizer/docs/source/getting_started/overview.rst

 Philosophy
 **********

-``synthesizer`` is intended to be modular, flexible and fast.
+synthesizer is intended to be modular, flexible and fast.
 The framework developed can be used for a number of tasks, not necessarily limited to generating observables from cosmological simulations.
 It is not intended as a replacement for detailed codes for generating synthetic galaxy emission that leverage radiative transfer techniques (e.g. `SKIRT <https://skirt.ugent.be/root/_home.html>`_, `Powderday <https://powderday.readthedocs.io/en/latest/>`_).
-Instead, ``synthesizer`` is intended to be much cheaper computationally, allowing an exploration of parameter and model dependencies.
+Instead, synthesizer is intended to be much cheaper computationally, allowing an exploration of parameter and model dependencies.
 We hope it is of value to the community, and welcome contributions.

-We hope you enjoy using ``synthesizer``!
+We hope you enjoy using synthesizer!